waxx567/Dell/62203768/cs50ai/4Learning/4NOTES.md

 as you begin to deal with reinforcement learning that exists in larger and larger state spaces, where it's just not feasible to explore all of the possible states that could actually exist.
-So there then are two of the main categories of reinforcement learning.
+So `there then are two of the main categories of reinforcement learning`.
-Supervised learning, where you have labeled input and output pairs, and reinforcement learning, where an agent learns from rewards or punishments that it receives.
+`Supervised learning`, where you have labeled input and output pairs, and `reinforcement learning`, where an agent learns from rewards or punishments that it receives.
-The third major category of machine learning that we'll just touch on briefly is known as unsupervised learning.
+The third major category of machine learning that we'll just touch on briefly is known as
+# unsupervised learning.
-And unsupervised learning happens when we have data without any additional feedback, without labels.
+`given input data without any additional feedback, learn patterns` And unsupervised learning happens when we have data without any additional feedback, `without labels`.
 That in the supervised learning case, all of our data had labels.
 We labeled a data point with whether that was a rainy day or not rainy day.
 And using those labels, we were able to infer what the pattern was.